-· During 2010, XOMA announced positive results from a Phase 2 proof-of-concept clinical trial evaluating XOMA 052 in Behcet's uveitis, demonstrating rapid improvement in vision-threatening disease

-- · In August of 2010, we obtained Food and Drug Administration ("FDA") orphan drug status for XOMA 052 for the treatment of Behcet's disease.
+- · During 2010, XOMA announced positive results from a Phase 2 proof-of-concept clinical trial evaluating XOMA 052 in Behcet's uveitis, demonstrating rapid improvement in vision-threatening disease exacerbations in all seven treated patients despite discontinuation of immunosuppressive drugs such as cyclosporine and/or azathioprine.
+Follow-up results demonstrated that each of the five patients re-treated with XOMA 052 after they experienced a new uveitis exacerbation responded again to XOMA 052 treatment and maintained their response for several months.
+The drug appeared to be safe, and no drug-related serious adverse events were reported. - · In August of 2010, we obtained Food and Drug Administration ("FDA") orphan drug status for XOMA 052 for the treatment of Behcet's disease.
 The designation offers a number of potential incentives, which may include, among others, a seven-year period of U.S. marketing exclusivity from the date of marketing authorization, written guidance on the non-clinical and clinical studies needed to obtain marketing approval, and tax credits for certain clinical research.
 In October of 2010, XOMA 052 was granted orphan drug status by the European Medicines Agency ("EMA") for the treatment of Behcet's disease.
 The designation generally provides EU market exclusivity for up to ten years following approval for the given indication.
-Other potential benefits include protocol assistance, direct access to centralized marketing authorization procedures and financial incentives. - In December of 2010, we entered into an agreement with Servier to jointly develop and commercialize XOMA 052 in multiple indications, which provided for a non-refundable upfront payment of \$15.0 million that we received in January of 2011.
-In connection with this agreement, Servier will fully fund the first \$50.0 million of future XOMA 052 global clinical development and chemistry and manufacturing controls ("CMC") expenses, and 50% of further expenses, for the Behcet's uveitis indication, which is expected to advance into Phase 3 development in 2011. - · In January of 2011, we received the full €15.0 million advance allowed under our loan agreement with Servier dated December 30, 2010, converting to U.S. dollar proceeds of approximately \$19.5 million. - · In March of 2011, we announced that our Phase 2b trial of XOMA 052 in Type 2 diabetes in 421 patients did not achieve the primary endpoint of reduction in hemoglobin A1c ("HbA1c") after six monthly treatments with XOMA 052 compared to placebo.
+Other potential benefits include protocol assistance, direct access to centralized marketing authorization procedures and financial incentives. - In December of 2010, we entered into an agreement with Servier to jointly develop and commercialize gevokizumab in multiple indications, which provided for a non-refundable upfront payment of \$15.0 million that we received in January of 2011.
+In connection with this agreement, Servier will fully fund the first \$50.0 million of future gevokizumab global clinical development and chemistry and manufacturing controls ("CMC") expenses, and 50% of further expenses for the Behcet's uveitis indication.
+Servier has agreed to include the NIU Phase 3 trial under the terms of the collaboration agreement for Behcet's uveitis discussed above so long as input from the European Medicines Agency enables the results of the trial to be included in regulatory submissions in the EU.
+Based upon the timing of anticipated regulatory interactions we anticipate initiating the NIU Phase 3 trial in the second quarter of 2012. - · In January of 2011, we received the full €15.0 million advance allowed under our loan agreement with Servier dated December 30, 2010, converting to U.S. dollar proceeds of approximately \$19.5 million. - · In March of 2011, we announced that our Phase 2b trial of gevokizumab in Type 2 diabetes in 421 patients did not achieve the primary endpoint of reduction in hemoglobin A1c ("HbA1c") after six monthly treatments with gevokizumab compared to placebo.
 Significant decreases were observed in C-reactive protein ("CRP"), a biomarker for the risk of heart attack, stroke and other cardiovascular diseases, in all dose groups versus placebo.
-In addition, significant improvements in high-density lipoprotein ("HDL"), or "good" cholesterol, were observed in two of four XOMA 052 dose groups versus placebo.
-XOMA 052 was well-tolerated in this trial, with no serious drug-related adverse events and a safety profile consistent with previous trials. - · In June of 2011, we announced top line trial results from our six-month Phase 2a trial in 74 patients where XOMA 052 was shown to be well-tolerated with no significant differences in adverse events between XOMA 052 and placebo.
+In addition, significant improvements in high-density lipoprotein ("HDL"), or "good" cholesterol, were observed in two of four gevokizumab dose groups versus placebo.
+Gevokizumab was well-tolerated in this trial, with no serious drug-related adverse events and a safety profile consistent with previous trials.

+· In June of 2011, we announced top line trial results from our six-month Phase 2a trial in 74 patients where gevokizumab was shown to be well-tolerated with no significant differences in adverse events between gevokizumab and placebo.
 Evidence of biological activity was observed including a reduction in CRP.
 There were no differences in glycemic control between the drug and placebo groups as measured by HbA1c levels.